isaacerdman/startup/conflictTest.md

 # modifying conflictTest.md from github
-# modifying conflictTest.md from github round 2
+# changing line on both ends